Primis1/Obsidian-Vault/front-end/JS Advanced/Advanced Objects/Execution Context.md

     return this // logs a global object or undefined if in "use strict" }
 ```
-- #this when called in function inside of object, refers to `object`
+- #this when called in `arrow function`, refers to context scope it is executed in, i.e because `arrow functions` does not have its own `this`
 ```ts
 const func = {
 	name: "Olaf",